-There are six members of the Board excluding the Principal, plus the Treasurer/Secretary.
-The Board has held seven full meetings of the Board during the 2023 year.
-As well as these regular meetings, including preparation time, the Presiding member and other Board members have also been involved in ad hoc meetings to consider student welfare matters including stand downs, suspensions, and other disciplinary matters.
+There are five members of the Board excluding the Principal.
+The Board has held seven full meetings of the Board in the year.
+As well as these regular meetings, including preparation time, the Presiding member and other Board members have also been involved in ad hoc meetings to discuss employment matters.